-After you create a new G Suite account, you can migrate email data from your old Google or IMAP-based email account using G Suite Migration for Microsoft® Exchange (GSMME).
-You can choose to migrate data using one of the following options:
+After you create a Google Workspace account, you can migrate email data from your old Google or IMAP-based email account using Google Workspace Migration for Microsoft Exchange (GWMME).
+You can choose to migrate data using one of the following methods:

 - Gmail—Migrate data using IMAP.
 Provides configuration presets to make migration simpler.